msampathkumar/MagicModules-TerraformTools/README.md

 1. `filename.tf.erb`: A Ruby-based template file of `filename.tf`.
 2. `terraform.yaml`: A YAML configuration file that specifies metadata for the template files.

-The purpose of `tftools` is to automatically translate back and forth between the Terraform example (`filename.tf`) to the Magic Modules Ruby files (`filename.tf.erb` file and `terraform.yaml`).
+The purpose of `tftools` is to automatically translate back and forth between the Terraform example (`filename.tf`) to the Magic Modules source content (`filename.tf.erb` file and `terraform.yaml`).
 Without `tftools`, the translation must be done manually.

 To summarize: